openSUSE/news-o-o/_posts/2010-04-24-opensuse-weekly-news-issue-120-is-out.markdown

 ####  [SUSE Studio: Welcome to the SUSE Studio blog!](http://blog.susestudio.com/2010/04/welcome-to-suse-studio-blog.html)

 "Welcome!
 We're launching this blog to talk about SUSE Studio, upcoming features, appliances, robots, and nifty things that people are doing with SUSE Studio.
 We've been doing this sort of thing on Twitter (and will continue) and plan to write more in-depth on this blog.
-Currently, we are working on a lot of exciting features, and can't wait to share some of this neat stuff with you â€” and we're looking forward to your feedback, also!"
+Currently, we are working on a lot of exciting features, and can't wait to share some of this neat stuff with you — and we're looking forward to your feedback, also!"

 ####  [SUSE Studio: New features: base distribution upgrade and appliance notes](http://blog.susestudio.com/2010/04/new-features-base-distribution-upgrade.html)